top of page

 III

-the soul remaining entire, peaceful?
+the soul remaining whole, and peaceful?

-without cursing the blessed peepul⁴ ?
+without cursing the singing blessed peepul⁴ ?

 In cafes, shrines, railway stations, universities,

-courtyards, prayer halls and libraries,
+courtyards, prayer halls, and libraries,

 tea houses, bazaars, and temples of old,

-People shoulder-jostling there to enter
+People shoulder-jostling to enter

-those common footsteps together,
+those common footsteps together.

-in newspapers a nation’s memory,
+In the newspapers, a nation’s memory,

 magical spaces creating History.